-Nevada Drug, Alcohol, & Suicide Death Rates Expected to Increase 40% in 10 Years
+Nevada Drug, Alcohol & Suicide Rates Expected to Grow 40% in 10 Years

 A new report released by the Trust for America’s Health (TFAH) and Well Being Trust (WBT) has come to some disturbing conclusions about the rate of deaths caused by drug and alcohol use and/or suicide in the coming decade.

 According to the report titled Pain in the Nation: The Drug, Alcohol and Suicide Epidemics and the Need for a National Resilience Strategy, over the next 10 years, the rate of death caused by these three factors could increase by 40 percent, the cause of 75 deaths per 100,000 up from 53.8 per 100,000 in 2015.
 This would move Nevada into the 10th highest slot in the country, meaning that it would have the 10th highest rate of loss of life due to drugs, alcohol, and suicide.
 Currently, Nevada holds the 11th highest spot.